GBU-15

-The Rockwell International Guided Bomb Unit 15 is an unpowered glide weapon used to destroy high-value enemy targets.
+The Rockwell International GBU-15 is an unpowered glide weapon used to destroy high-value enemy targets.
 It was designed for use with F-15E Strike Eagle, F-111 'Aardvark' and F-4 Phantom II aircraft.
 The GBU-15 has long-range maritime anti-ship capability with the B-52 Stratofortress.

 Overview

 The weapon consists of modular components that are attached to either a general purpose Mark 84 bomb or a penetrating-warhead BLU-109 bomb.
 Each weapon has five components—a forward guidance section, warhead adapter section, control module, airfoil components, and a weapon data link.

 The guidance section is attached to the nose of the weapon and contains either a television guidance system for daytime or an imaging infrared system for night or limited, adverse weather operations.
 A data link in the tail section sends guidance updates to the control aircraft that enables the weapon systems operator to guide the bomb by remote control to its target.

 An external electrical conduit extends the length of the warhead which attaches the guidance adapter and control unit.
 The conduit carries electrical signals between the guidance and control sections.
 The umbilical receptacle passes guidance and control data between cockpit control systems of the launching aircraft and the weapon prior to launch.

 The rear control section consists of four wings that are in an "X"-like arrangement with trailing edge flap control surfaces for flight maneuvering.
 The control module contains the autopilot, which collects steering data from the guidance section and converts the information into signals that move the wing control surfaces to change the weapon's flight path.